MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 8. Select **Install this certificate**.
 9. On the server, the *Personal certificate store* stores the certificate.
 10. Load the *MMC* or *CertMgr* consoles and go to **Personal** > **Certificates** and locate the newly created certificate.
-11. Upon successful completion of task on the target server, continue to the next main step else, export the certificate:
+11. If this task was not completed on the target server, export the certificate:
       1. Select and hold the new certificate > All Tasks > Export.
       1. In the **Certificate Export Wizard**, select **Next**.
       1. Select **Yes, export the private key**, select **Next**.